Worldvolume Hybrid Monte Carlo algorithm for group manifolds: Complex analysis on complexified groups

-which represents the squared distance between $U_0,\,U_0+dU_0\in G$.
-The last expression indicates that $\{\theta_0^a\}$ are the vielbeins of the metric.
-The Haar measure $(dU_0)$ is then defined as the invariant volume element associated with the metric, \footnote{ We ignore the normalization of the Haar measure, which is irrelevant in the following discussions. }
+The last equality identifies $\{\theta_0^a\}$ as the vielbein forms (orthonormal frame) of the metric.
+The Haar measure $(dU_0)$ is defined as the volume form associated with this metric, \footnote{ We ignore the overall normalization of the Haar measure, because it is irrelevant to the following discussion. }